 On May 13, 2011, the Company entered into a \$30 million credit facility with a syndicate of financial institutions.
 The amount of borrowings available under the credit facility at any time is based on the Company's monthly accounts receivable balance at such time, and the amounts borrowed are collateralized by the Company's personal property (including such accounts receivable but excluding intellectual property).
 At the option of the Company, drawn amounts under the credit facility will bear an interest rate of either (i) an adjusted London Interbank offered, or LIBO, rate plus (A) 3.00% (if the debt outstanding is greater than or equal to \$15 million) or (B) 2.75% (if the debt outstanding is less than \$15 million) or (ii) an alternate base rate plus (x) 2.00% (if the debt outstanding is greater than or equal to \$15 million) or (y) 1.75% (if the debt outstanding is less than \$15 million).
 The adjusted LIBO rate is the LIBO rate for a particular interest period multiplied by the statutory reserve rate.
-The alternate base rate is the greatest of the prime rate, the federal funds effective rate plus 0.5% and the adjusted LIBO rate plus 1%.
+The alternate base rate plus 0.5% and the adjusted LIBO rate plus 1%.
 In addition, the Company pays a non-usage charge on the available balance.
-The non-usage charge is 0.5% if the debt outstanding is greater than or equal to \$15 million and .625% if the debt outstanding is less than \$15 million.
-Under the credit facility, the Company can request up to \$5 million in letters of credit be issued by the financial institutions.
-The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is greater than or equal to \$15 million).
+The non-usage charge is 0.5% if the debt outstanding is greater than or equal to \$15 million.
+Under the credit facility, the Company can request up to \$5 million in letters of credit by the financial institutions.
+The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is less than \$15 million) or 3.00% (if the debt/letters of credit outstanding is greater than or equal to \$15 million).